-This bill aims to combat retail theft by establishing a dedicated retail theft unit within the Department of Law and Public Safety and appropriating $1 million for its operations.
+This bill aims to combat retail theft by establishing a dedicated retail theft unit and appropriating $1 million for its operations.
 It expands the definition of "dealing in stolen property" to include online transactions and introduces a new offense called "fostering the sale of stolen property," which penalizes individuals who assist in selling stolen goods online.
-Additionally, the bill amends the assault statute to classify assaults against retail employees as aggravated assault, thereby enhancing protections for those working in the retail sector.
+The bill also amends the assault statute to categorize assaults against retail employees as aggravated assault, thereby enhancing protections for those working in the retail sector.

 Statutes affected: